 For the Philadelphia UZA, the consensus 2-year target represents a slight increase to 15.2 person-hours per person, and the 4-year target represents a subsequent very slight decrease to 15.1 person-hours per person.
-During discussions leading up to the Mid Performance Period reporting, the group decided to not adjust the 4-year target.

 For the Allentown UZA, both the 2-year and 4-year targets to the pre-pandemic average value of 8.4 person-hours per person, which is slightly above the 2021 reported value.
-During discussions leading up to the Mid Performance Period reporting, the group decided to not adjust the 4-year target.

 In September 2022, the NJTPA Board approved a resolution establishing the urbanized area traffic congestion targets for all three urbanized areas.
-The NJTPA also prepared the required CMAQ Performance Plan to accompany NJDOT's Mid Performance Period Report for the second four-year performance period (2022-2025).
+The NJTPA also prepared the required CMAQ Performance Plan to accompany NJDOT's Full Performance Period Report on the first four-year performance period (2018-2021) and the Baseline Performance Period Report for the second four-year performance period (2022-2025).